fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/WorkingWithUserInterfaceOptions.md

 Once User Interface Options or a Preferences Editor is incorporated into your website (see the [User Interface Options tutorial](./UserInterfaceOptions.md) for installation procedure), it's important to ensure that the site transforms and responds correctly.

-This documentation assumes you are somewhat comfortable with writing and editing `CSS`.
+This documentation assumes you are somewhat comfortable with writing and editing CSS.

 ## Contrast Themes